 - Q Should I talk to my doctor about my alcoholic cardiomyopathy symptoms?

-- Q How do pacemakers treat alcoholic cardiomyopathy?
+- Q How common is alcoholic cardiomyopathy?